-In 2012, Winslade launched the sustainability office of the University of Hawaii.
-She and her colleagues developed a sustainability strategy for its 10-campus system, and she guided a process that spurred the university’s board of regents to incorporate a commitment to climate neutrality and zero waste.
+She was previously the transformational program manager for Hawaii Energy, a state program administered by Leidos Engineering, at which she designed and managed programs to shift the market for energy efficiency in Hawaii through education, research, and strategic partnerships.
+In 2012, Winslade launched the sustainability program for the University of Hawaii.
+She and her colleagues developed a sustainability strategy for its ten-campus system, and she guided a process that spurred the university’s board of regents to develop a policy that commits the UH System to climate neutrality, zero waste, and local food self-sufficiency.

-As a student at the University of California, Santa Cruz and as its first sustainability director, Winslade spent more than 10 years collaborating with campus community members to develop a range of sustainability programs and build a fully funded, highly effective office with a strong emphasis on student leadership development.
+As a student at the University of California, Santa Cruz and as its first sustainability director, Winslade spent more than ten years collaborating with campus community members to develop a range of sustainability programs and build a fully funded, highly effective office with a strong emphasis on student leadership development.

 Winslade's enthusiasm for sustainability intersects with her interest in social justice.
 While in Hawaii, she partnered with MA‘O Organic Farms, a social enterprise that employs at-risk youth between the ages of 17-24.
 The young people work on the farm part-time and receive a tuition waiver to attend community college.
-She helped to design a new degree program on sustainable community food systems to provide an opportunity for the youth to obtain a B.A.
-She is also a senior fellow with Humanity in Action, which inspires and connects students, young professionals, and citizens to promote human rights, diversity, and active citizenship in their communities.
+She helped to design a new degree program on Sustainable Community Food Systems to provide an opportunity for the youth to obtain a B.A. at the University of Hawaii West Oahu.